robelcse/ami-coding-pari-na/README.md

 Step-5: php artisan db:seed (if you want to generate some dummy data you need to run this command)

-Step-6: php artisan passport:client --personal (to create A Personal Access Client)
+Step-6: php artisan passport:client --personal (to create A Personal Access Client) after run this command may be it will ask you to give a token name you can type your access token name as your wish(Ex: authToken)

 Step-7: now you can run this project file on your browser and see the output (Ex: localhost/Ami-codin-pari-na)